michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 # Backend Application

-This are my first steps to Node.js and I inspired a nicely written article by [bezkoder](https://bezkoder.com/node-js-rest-api-express-mysql/).
+This are my first steps to Node.js and I get inspired by a nicely written article by [bezkoder](https://bezkoder.com/node-js-rest-api-express-mysql/).
 I start new project with `npm` which I believe is the standard for Node.js applications.

 ```bash